-Each participant's account is credited with the participant's contributions and Company matching contributions, as well as allocations of the Company's profit sharing contributions and Plan earnings (losses).
+Each participant's account is credited with the participant's contributions and Company matching contributions, as well as allocations of the Plan earnings (losses).
 Participant accounts are charged with an allocation of administrative expenses that are paid by the Plan.
 Allocations are based on participant earnings (losses), account balances, or specific participant transactions, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account.